Jinhan confederacy: Culture

-Its relation to the earlier state of Jin is not clear, although the contemporary Chinese chronicle San Guo Zhi alleges that Jinhan was identical with Jin (while another record describes Jin as the predecessor of the Samhan as a whole).
+Its relation to the earlier state of Jin is not clear, although the contemporary Chinese chronicle Records of the Three Kingdoms alleges that Jinhan was identical with Jin (while another record describes Jin as the predecessor of the Samhan as a whole).
 Jinhan and Byeonhan shared essentially the same culture, with varying religious customs, and apparently were not separated by a clear boundary.

 Many of the archeological evidence found in the area lack distinguishable differences with the evidence found in the neighboring kingdoms, suggesting that the cultures were mostly similar across the southern part of the peninsula.

 Little is known about the daily lives of the Jinhan people.
 The religion appears to have been shamanistic which played an important role in politics as well.
 Agriculture was heavily dominated by rice, but also included substantial rearing of livestock including horses, cattle, and chickens.

 Similar to Byeonhan, infants born in Jinhan were made flat headed by pushing their skulls onto a flat rock.
 This practice is thought to have lasted up to the Gaya confederacy.

 Language

 The language of Jinhan is thought to be the predecessor of the language of Silla, which in turn was the supposed ancestor of the modern Korean language.

-However, due to multiple evidence stating that Silla, Baekje and Goguryeo spoke similar languages without a need of a translator, it can be deduced that the languages spoken in Jinhan bore close resemblance to languages spoken in countries such as Byeonhan and Mahan at the time.
+Due to multiple evidence stating that Silla, Baekje and Goguryeo spoke similar languages without a need of a translator, it can be deduced that the languages spoken in Jinhan bore close resemblance to languages spoken in countries such as Byeonhan and Mahan at the time.

+However, the ancient Book of Wei and Book of the Later Han provide conflicting testimonies that may contradict the previous claims.

 Statelets

-According to the San Guo Zhi, Jinhan consisted of 12 statelets of 600 to 5000 families each divided from 6 statelets:
+According to the Records of the Three Kingdoms, Jinhan consisted of 12 statelets of 600 to 5000 families each divided from 6 statelets: